 "You like it in here?"
 Hiccup asked, his eyebrows rising as he took in every wall.
 It was the largest under-deck compartment for sleeping, probably the most spacious, and it did have a window.
 But didn't she feel...trapped?

-"Hey," he heard Camicazi utter, her voice suddenly heavy compared to her previously lighthearted declarations, and he turned to see her shutting the door to her private quarters.
+"Hey," he heard Camicazi utter, her voice heavy compared to her previously lighthearted declarations.
+He turned to see her shutting the door to her private quarters.

 Hiccup gave a weary laugh.